w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

-* explain how people with disabilities rely on alternatives to multimedia content, including transcripts, description of visual information, captions/subtitles, and sign languages, to understand information contained in audio and video content
+* explain how people with disabilities rely on alternatives to multimedia content to understand information contained in audio and video
 * explain the following best practices for accessible audio and video content:
   * use clear and easy to understand speech
   * ensure sufficient contrast ratios for video text
   * minimize background audio and overall distractions where possible
   * integrate descriptions in video scripts to minimize the need for additional descriptions at a later phase
   * match the video and audio information when possible to help different groups of users understand the content
-* ensure multimedia content has alternatives to audio and video content based on content type and format, including:
+* ensure multimedia content has alternatives to audio and video based on content type and format, including:
   * transcripts (a text version of the speech and non-speech audio information needed to understand the content)
   * captions (a synchronized text version of the speech and non-speech audio information needed to understand the content)
   * description of visual information (including video text)